Catholic Memorial School: Anti-Semitism

 Catholic Memorial made headlines in 2016 when students chanted anti-semitic expressions at a basketball game against Newton North High School.
 Catholic Memorial students at the game chanted "You killed Jesus. " In response to the incident, Newton superintendent David Fleishman contacted the Anti-Defamation League, feeling that "they have a lot of work to do at Catholic Memorial."
 The Archdiocese of Boston called the situation "unacceptable."
 In a subsequent statement, Catholic Memorial indicated that they were "deeply disturbed by the behavior of a group of student spectators who made an unacceptable chant."
 Catholic Memorial ultimately made long-term revisions to their curriculum that would mitigate any recurrence of such an incident of antisemitism.

-Athletics

-Ice hockey

-Catholic Memorial has consistently been ranked #1 in Massachusetts boys' ice hockey by the Boston Globe, Boston Herald, and United States High School Hockey Online (USHSHO) polls.
-Catholic Memorial has also been nationally ranked as the #1 team in the United States a number of times, most recently in 2008.